Bob Livingston: Other activities

 Livingston declared his support for Donald Trump in March 2016, comparing him to Ronald Reagan.

 In 2003, Livingston was inducted into the Louisiana Political Museum and Hall of Fame in Winnfield.

 Livingston testified in the 2009 trial of Mose Jefferson, who was convicted on four counts related to bribery.
 In response to a comparison made by James Gill between Livingston and former U.S. representative William J. Jefferson (convicted of 11 felonies), Livingston defended the Livingston Group as having no relation to Jefferson's activities, but rather to the extent that they may have represented the same client, performed their own services in an entirely legal manner.

 From 2011 to 2014, Livingston became Treasurer of the Louisiana Republican Party.
 Livingston said taking the fundraising assignment for the Louisiana GOP would not in any way undermine the work of The Livingston Group.

-Livingston is also a member of the board of the International Foundation for Electoral Systems, a non-profit involved in international elections, and he is a Knight of the Sovereign Military Order of Malta.
+Livingston was a member of the board of the International Foundation for Electoral Systems, a non-profit involved in international elections, and he is a Knight of the Sovereign Military Order of Malta.
+He is currently a member of the Advisory Board of the New Orleans Metropolitan Crime Commission and the New Orleans Branch of the Salvation Army.